Ott Tänak: 2025

+The battle of the champions between Tänak and Ogier continued in Greece, but this time leaving no chance for others and winning the rally in front of Ogier.
+Despite last stage fright when Tänak's Hyundai was experiencing gearbox failure, they still managed to get back to service park in time to ensure the victory.

+In Chile, Tänak went with big hopes to gain on the gravel.
+He was leading the rally after SS5, but engine failure on the next stage, left him on the side of the road.
+His engine was changed, but new engine was already worn out, so the new engine started to fail almost immediately.
+Since both of Tänak's car engines were faulty, they needed a brand new engine, but FIA rules do not allow to use more than two engines per season, so Hyundai came out with a plan to avoid the five minute time penalty, as they changed Tänak's car engine for a new one and Tänak would not be nominated to score manufactures points for the rest of the season.

 At the conclusion of the 2025 Rally Japan, Tänak announced that he would be stepping down from full-time rallying, and the WRC, by the end of the season.

 Personal life

 Tänak was born in Kärla, Saare County.
 He married Janika Tänak in 2016, with whom he has two children, a son named Ron and a daughter named Mia.
-In 2017, Ott Tänak was chosen for the Estonian Athlete of the Year award, and in 2018, he and Martin Järveoja were chosen for the Estonian Sports Team of the Year award.
+In 2017, Tänak was chosen for the Estonian Athlete of the Year award, and in 2018, he and Martin Järveoja were chosen for the Estonian Sports Team of the Year award.

 A documentary film about Tänak's life and rallying career titled Ott Tänak: The Movie was announced in December 2018.
 The film provides a rare look at the Estonian rally driver's early life on the island of Saaremaa and eventual rally career through interviews from his friends, relatives and colleagues in the sport, interspersed with archive and filmed footage of his past and current rallies.
 It was released theatrically in Estonia on 11 April 2019.

-He was also interviewed in the Estonian rally documentary film Legends of the Winding Road.
+Tänak was also interviewed in the Estonian rally documentary film Legends of the Winding Road.